 In the old system of the 6 different benefits, some ill or disabled people got extra money called premiums to help with the costs of being ill long term.
 This extra money does not exist in Universal Credit so many people will be much worse off.
 They tend to be the people who are unlikely to be able to increase their income by working because of their medical conditions.

 We think this is unfair so are monitoring what is going on.
 We are recording the drops in income people have and asking them about how they are managing.
 We are working with other local Citizens Advice offices throughout the country to put our findings together and lobby the Government to try to make sure vulnerable people do not suffer under the new benefit system.

-We have done this before – last year we campaigned with other Citizens Advice local offices about the way Universal Credit is paid and how people are helped with their claims.
+We have done this before – in 2015 we campaigned with other Citizens Advice local offices about the way Universal Credit is paid and how people are helped with their claims.
 It’s now possible to get it paid fortnightly or separate amounts to 2 people in a couple, and your rent can be paid directly to your landlord for a short time.

 You have to claim digitally on a computer although if this is not possible you can do it by phone.
 We want to know how this is working.

 Please help us make things better again!
 Tell us about your experience of claiming Universal Credit by emailing firstname.lastname@example.org or ringing our Research team on 01225 303824.

 If you need advice with any aspect of your claim or you have been sanctioned please contact us – details are on the Home page.